CamilYed/hashcat-m3-tests/README.md

 ---

-> Work in progress – contributions and feedback welcome!
->
+## 🤝 Contributing

+Contributions and feedback are welcome!
+Feel free to open issues or submit pull requests.

+## 📝 License

+This project is licensed under the MIT License.